• Skip to primary navigation

 Vicki Wallis has been working in the fashion industry for 15 years and founded The Fashion Business Coach to help new brands launch and scale successfully.
 Her blog provides practical tips for those who are new to fashion business and her course takes members from idea through to launch.

-Every design I create for myself or another brand starts with a spreadsheet – yes, it’s not the glamourous fashion world that we’ve heard about, but it’s the reality of fashion business.
+Every design I create for myself or another brand starts with a spreadsheet – yes, it’s not the glamourous fashion world that we’ve heard about, but it’s the reality of the fashion business.
 Perhaps a few at very high-end couture have a different approach, but every brand I’ve worked for – from mass market through to designer – have let data drive all decisions, including design.

 As a startup, doing extensive research on your target customer—what they want, what they are willing to pay—and designing to that is essential for success.
-Without that, you’re designing and producing product in the dark, without knowing if you’re making something that will sell.
+Without that, you’re designing and producing products in the dark, without knowing if you’re making something that will sell.

 Kalina Stoyanova